 - Medical terminology

 - The use of billing and coding application

-- Learning about medical laws and ethics
+- Learning about medical laws, ethics, and HIPAA

 - Procedural coding jobs

 - Introduction to computers